 Leading by example

 I love vegetables and all kinds of healthy food, but like most busy and sleep-deprived parents I reach for the ‘naughty’ foods to fill – and pick – me up.
 I’ve realised my own dietary habits have become worse than I’d like to admit.
-I’m so busy with the kids and working that it’s often easier to order a pizza rather than make one from scratch.
+I’m so busy juggling kids and work that it’s often easier to order a pizza rather than make one from scratch.
 Not only are the kids eating these same foods, but they are watching their parents eat unhealthily too.
 How can I expect them to do as I say and not what I do?

 Is it time to ditch the junk altogether?